ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 .. _#_V456UG_customization_javascript_functions:

 1.13.
-Site Customization Of Javascript Functions
+Site Customization - Javascript Functions
 ------------------------------------------------

 To take into account site-specific Javascript extensions for Web Access, the WEB2AJAX.htm page template loads the /w2h/custom-js/custom.js file when a session is started.
 An empty custom.js file is delivered as standard in the W2HDIR directory.
 The CLI-03CJ (/w2h/custom-js) transaction delivered as standard under the CLIWHOST entry point